Explore how the world spent $1.74 trillion (that’s $1 739 000 000 000) on the military in 2017 and how this has changed over the past 10 years

 Military spending is not only money spent on weapons; it includes spending on wages, pensions, equipment, research and development.

-This is the second year of decreasing military spending, after 12 consecutive years of increased military spending.
+Military expenditure in Africa was $42.6 billion in 2017.
+This is a marginal decrease of 0.5 per compared to 2016.
 (Note that Egypt is included in the total for the Middle East and not Africa.)

 Explore 10 years of African countries' military spending in the graph below.